-Keep in mind that before you can set up a professional email address (e.g., firstname.lastname@example.org), you need to get your own custom domain name (e.g., yourbusiness.com).
-Check out the legit ways to get a free email domain.
+Pro tip: Before you can set up a professional email address (e.g., firstname.lastname@example.org), you need to get a domain name (e.g., yourbusiness.com).
+But it doesn’t have to be expensive—read about legit ways to get a free email domain.

 The most common email address format is to use the name of the individual who will be using the email address.
 This may be the first name only, the last name only, or both first and last.

 The first-name-only email address is a suitable format for bloggers and solopreneurs.
 It comes off as more personal than last-name-only and is easy to remember.
 However, it’s not a good idea if your business is growing because, over time, you’ll likely end up having employees with the same first name.

 Here are a few examples using first names only:

 Keep in mind that if you go with the first-name-only format, you’ll also need to decide whether you will use legal names, nicknames, or your team member’s preferred name.
 If you have more than one team member with the same first name, you’ll need to modify your format in some way, such as by adding the initial of the last name.

 The last-name-only email address format is a good choice for small businesses looking to promote a more formal or professional image.
 For example, this could be ideal for a small law firm.
 But like the first-name-only format, it’s not a great choice for growing businesses because as your company grows, you become more likely to wind up with staff with last names in common.

 Here are a few examples of last name-only-email addresses: